QxOrm (the engine) + QxEntityEditor (the graphic editor) = the best solution to manage your persistent data layer in

 QxRegister, QxDataMember, QxFactory and QxFunction : QxOrm emulates reflection (or introspection) mechanism (like other languages : Java, C#...).

 QxService : based on QtNetwork engine of Qt library, this module provides an easy and powerful way to create C++ application server (services concept with request from client and reply from server).
 QxService uses serialization and introspection from QxOrm library to transfer over network any class or structure.
 For more details about QxService module, a tutorial is available here.

-QxCollection<Key, Value> : based on boost::multi_index_container, this container has advantages of std::vector<T> (insertion order + quick access by index) and boost::unordered_map<Key, Value> or QHash<Key, Value> (quick access by a key : hash-map).
+QxCollection<Key, Value> : this thread-safe container has advantages of std::vector<T> (insertion order + quick access by index) and std::unordered_map<Key, Value> or QHash<Key, Value> (quick access by a key : hash-map).
 QxCollection<Key, Value> is adapted to contain the items resulting from a database.

-QxTraits : boost library provides several generic traits.
-QxOrm uses them but needs new functionalities that are not present in boost.
+QxTraits : C++ standard library provides several generic traits.
+QxOrm uses them but needs new functionalities that are not present in std standard library.

 QxCache : QxOrm's cache can contain all types of objects.
 It's possible for example to store data resulting from a database to avoid too frequent requests.
 This cache is generic and can be used in other contexts than QxOrm.

 QxValidator : this module provides a validation engine for classes registered in QxOrm context.
 To use this validation engine, you have to define your constraints into the mapping function per class : void qx::register_class.
 If for an instance of class, at least one constraint violation is detected, then the instance is invalid : the object cannot be saved into database (INSERT or UPDATE).
 For more information about QxValidator module, read the manual here.

 QxMemLeak : fast detection of memory leaks in Debug mode (with indication of file and line => MFC style from Microsoft).
 This module is developed by Wu Yongwei.
 If another tool is already used in your projects (Valgrind for example), this functionality should not be enabled.
 By default, QxMemLeak module is disabled.

 You can download the current version of QxOrm library and QxEntityEditor application here.